Orenda OE600: Design and development

 The engine traces its history to the "Generation 2" Chevrolet Big-Block engines of the 1960s.
-In 1969, General Motors adapted the engine to use a new aluminum block and pistons, rather than cast iron, creating the ZL1.
+In 1969, General Motors adapted the engine to use a new aluminum block and heads, rather than cast iron, creating the ZL1.
 Originally, only 50 examples were produced in 1969 so they could be homologated for the Can-Am race series.
 Additional copies were produced to equip high-end versions of the Corvette, bringing the total production to 71.

-In the late 1970s, Richard MacCoon, an aviation entrepreneur, and his brother, Grant MacCoon, owner of a Southern California automotive aftermarket products company, contacted Lee Muir, a racing engine builder, about adapting the ZL1 for aviation use.
+In the late 1970s, Richard MacCoon, an aviation entrepreneur, and his brother, Grant MacCoon, owner of a Southern California automotive aftermarket products company, contacted Lee Muir, a racing engine builder formerly of McLaren, about adapting the ZL1 for aviation use.
 Eventually, a brand new engine, based on the linerless Reynolds 390 alloy Chevrolet used in the Can-Am series, was designed and a small number of prototype engines were built.
 In addition to the engine components, a propeller reduction gear drive and accessory drive gear section were designed by Richard Lyndhurst, of Santa Ana, CA. The engine package included twin turbochargers and a liquid-to-air aftercooler.

 Testing

 Early testing and development took place at the Shadow racing team facility in Marina, CA, near Monterey.
 The result, known as the Thunder Engine, was shown around the general aviation market during the 1980s.
 In about 1986, BKM, an automotive R&D consulting company in San Diego, CA, was contracted to continue development.
 Static ground tests and design refinement continued there for several years.
-However, financial difficulties led to the project being abandoned after a reported investment of some $5 to $10 million.
+Financial difficulties led to the project being abandoned after a reported investment of some $5 to $10 million.
 The engine proved to be difficult to adapt to the long-running high-reliability aviation needs.

 Orenda took over development of the engine in 1994.
-According to their engineers, the engine as it was simply wasn't capable of running at cruise power for extended periods, and required a huge amount of additional development.
+According to their engineers, the engine as it was simply wasn't capable of running at cruise power for extended periods and required a huge amount of additional development.
 They completed the certification process in March 1998 as the OE600A.
-The OE600's "natural" target was the PT6, the most popular turboprop engine of all time.
+The OE600's target was the PT6, the most popular turboprop engine of all time.
 Although a turboprop has a superb power-to-weight ratio, it has high fuel consumption, and its performance drops off linearly with altitude.
 The OE600 offered better fuel economy, as well as considerably improved climb rates (even though it was heavier) and cruise speeds, all suggesting a lower overall cost of operation.
 On the downside, any piston engine is much more complex than a turbine, so the OE600 initially had a time between overhauls of only 1500 hours, compared to 2000-6000 for the PT6, with hot section inspections required at between 1000 and 2250 hours.
 Orenda expected to increase this to 2500 hours by collecting in-service reliability information.